potocpav/pyimgui/README.md

 This is a fork of https://github.com/swistakm/pyimgui, which contains the following improvements over upstream:

 * Newer version of ImGui, the docking branch is used.
 This is needed to get some `PushID` fixes.
+* `DockSpace` and some auxilliary methods and enum values
 * Optimized `polyline` rendering using NumPy
 * `is_key_pressed` function
 * `ImDrawIdx` is configured as `unsigned int`, enabling bigger draw lists.